skycoin/skywire/mainnet_rules.md

 # Skywire Reward Eligibility Rules

+Notice: the [skywire whitelist](https://whitelist.skycoin.com) is now deprecated.
-* We are transitioning to new system for rewards, deprecating the skywire whitelist
+We have transitioned to a new system with daily reward distribution

 * The rules in this article may change at any time, depending on if there are problems
 * We will attempt to address any issues reported via [@skywire](https://t.me/skywire) Telegram channel